siam9192/siam9192/README.md

 - user can be update and cancel his booking date
 - user can see all of his booking history in the my booking page

+### 3.WeddigCrafter (event-management)
+  <a href = 'https://weeding-crafter.web.app/'>WeddingCrafter Live Link</a>

+### Features:
+- User can create his account from Sign up page  and login his created account  from login page .
+- User can show service details on clicking show details button.
+- If user account is not login in the website user can not be able to  show service details.
+- if user going to visit website private routes with out login on the website the website redirect him to the login page.
+- After login user can visited website private route pages (service details,Planners,Blogs)+
+- User can see all of services that we provide

+## 📊 GitHub analaysis: